Mindfulness of Current Thoughts

 Mindfulness of current thoughts is taught as part of the distress tolerance skills in dialectical behavioral therapy [1].
 It forms part of your emotional regulation skills and teaches you to notice thoughts.

-It’s helpful because you can identify when you might get caught in a rumination cycle with your own thoughts.
+It’s helpful because you can identify when your thoughts might lead you into a rumination cycle.

-This ends up being a vicious cycle that usually ends up with you not feeling great about yourself.
+This is a vicious cycle that usually ends with you not feeling great about yourself.

 Ever heard of the snowball effect?
 Yeah, it’s exactly like that.

-This all means that YOU are in control, not your thoughts or feelings.
+This means that YOU are in control, not your thoughts or feelings.

 When you use this skill, you’re waving goodbye to thoughts—’ OK, yeah, smell ya later’ is what you’re saying.